PrisonTeam/Prison/docs/prison_docs_310_guide_placeholders.md

 # Placeholder Theory for Prison

-There are two major types of placeholders in prison: Player based and Mine based.
-With the most recent releases of prison, there have been hybrids added that are a combination of the two.
+There are few major types of placeholders in prison: Player, Ranks, Ladders, Mines, and Stats based.
+With the most recent releases of prison, there have been hybrids added that are a combination of the player placeholders and with mines and ranks.
 For example there are now ladder based placeholder that allow targeting ranks on a specific ladder, instead of all ladders.
 Also there are player mine placeholders that report on the mine stats for the mine in which the player is physically located in.
 The player mine placeholders have no value when the player is not in a mine, and they will change as the player goes from mine to mine.

 There are also different types of data that are returned in placeholders.
 Text, numbers, formatted numbers, and bar graphs.